arontsang/fix-kube-forwarder/README.md

 Routing is done by labeling Kubernetes Services with the label `fix.targetCompId`.
 FIX coming into the cluster will be scanned for `TargetCompId` and matched to the correct Service.
 We then proxy the TCP connection to the service.

+## Example Deployment

+You can see it action by deploying the kustomize manifests from ./manifests/